 NOAA Silver Sherman Award

-2020 - Curtis Alexander, Chief of the Advanced Verification and Innovation Division was honored "For leadership and exceptional cross Line Office collaboration in development, improvement and operational implementation of NOAA convection-allowing weather models and nowcasting capabilities."
+2020 - Curtis Alexander, Chief of the Assimilation and Verification Innovation Division was honored "For leadership and exceptional cross Line Office collaboration in development, improvement and operational implementation of NOAA convection-allowing weather models and nowcasting capabilities."

 2020 - Judy Henderson was honored "For her exceptional dedication to NOAA's mission.
 Working behind the scenes, Judy provides the technical foundation supporting the development for many of NOAA's numerical weather models.
 Judy's tenacity in tracking down issues, solving problems, and providing innovative solutions is outstanding.
 This honor reflects our appreciation for Judy' extraordinary contribution to GSL."